gvangool/node-socks/README.md

-SOCKS v4/v4a/v5 server implementation with user/pass authenticationin node.js
+SOCKS v4/v4a/v5 server implementation with user/pass authentication node.js
 =============================================================================

 A simple SOCKS v5/v4/v4a server implementation and demo proxy.